Prime Minister Keir Starmer plays flute, recorder and piano, and was a Guildhall music scholar

-Classical music is an important part of life for one of the UK’s foremost politicians, who has a particular passion for Beethoven piano sonatas.
+Classical music is an important part of life for the UK’s Prime Minister, who has a particular passion for Beethoven piano sonatas.

-Before he became a human rights lawyer, or leader of the opposition, it seems Sir Keir Starmer was something of a musical prodigy.
-In his early years he played the flutepiano, recorder and violin, and was once a young scholar at the Guildhall School of Music in London.
+Before he became a human rights lawyer – or the Prime Minister – it seems Sir Keir Starmer was something of a musical prodigy.
+In his early years he played the flute, piano, recorder and violin, and was once a young scholar at the Guildhall School of Music in London.

-The former barrister, who was elected to succeed Jeremy Corbyn as leader of the Labour Party this April, spoke about his early musical years in an interview with On The Hill magazine, in answer to a question about his passions (which, he says, are “music, classical music”).
+The former barrister, who was elected to succeed Rishi Sunak as Prime Minister this July, spoke about his early musical years in an interview with On The Hill magazine, in answer to a question about his passions (which, he says, are “music, classical music”).

 What kind of music, Starmer, Keir Starmer?
 “Beethoven piano sonatas”, he replies, pausing to add, “actually all things Beethoven.”